-The second Blood Moon and total lunar eclipse of the year takes place in July and there’s already a healthy dose of religious conspiracists predicting the end of days.
-Equating the Blood Moon with doomsday originates from the Bible in Acts 2:20 and Revelation 6:12;
+The second Blood Moon and total lunar eclipse of the year takes place in July and there’s already a healthy dose of religious conspiracists predicting doomsday.
+Equating the Blood Moon with the end of the world originates from the Bible in Acts 2:20 and Revelation 6:12;

 Acts 2:20: “The sun shall be turned into darkness, and the moon into blood, before the great and notable day of the Lord come.”